-BMR Calculator - Basal Metabolic Rate Calculator
+BMR Calculator – Calculate Your Basal Metabolic Rate Easily

 Calculate your Basal Metabolic Rate to determine how many calories your body burns at rest